smeubank/personal-website/README.md

 Navigate to the site, and in the "about" section towards the top there are links to how to create a fork and pull request on a GitHub repo, if you never have before.
 To protect the site, and make sure it stays safe for work and school purposes, I will not merge any inappropriate PRs.

-Below I will add more detail about how all this works and try to provide some links to where you could figure out to set up your very own!
+Below you will find more details and links about how all this works, so you can figure out how to set this up on your very own!
 Otherwise feel free to contribute to the page as stated above, and get some hands cloud/serverless/CI/CD experience :D !!

 *from time of merge to delivery of your code changes is about 1 minutes, if you don't see your changes on the site directly, double check with dev mode in your browser if the HTML has your changes, they just aren't visible for some reason*